LeeHakHo/ETRI_Project/TextBPN-main/README.md

 ## 3.Train
 run:
-*difying the args does not update unless the option.py directly modified, so it is recommended to modify the code script.
+*Modifying the args does not update unless the option.py directly modified, so it is recommended to modify the code script.*
 ```
 python3 train_textBPN.py
 ```

 ## 4.Demo
-*difying the args does not update unless the option.py directly modified, so it is recommended to modify the code script.
+*Modifying the args does not update unless the option.py directly modified, so it is recommended to modify the code script.*
 run:
 ```
 python3 demo.py